 4) Use interesting photos

 Photos of property listings (or lack of property) can be very important to make someone contact or release a purchase.
-Those who are interested want to have a good impression on the home which, however, can be your new home.
+Those who are interested want to have a good impression of the home, which, however, can be your new home.
 So avoid bad photos or fewer choices.
 Invest in various corners of each room in the house and highlight good points.

 6) Get rid of the photos